How space teaches children - an environment that speaks

 The Reggio Emilia approach states that three forces are responsible for a child's development, which are in constant interaction with each other:

-1. The first teacher – the parent : he or she is the bearer of the child's cultural values and an active partner in school life.
+1. The first teacher is the parent.: He is the bearer of the child's cultural values and an active partner in school life.

-2. The second teacher – the pedagogue : He is not a director who imparts knowledge.
+2. Second teacher - teacher: He is not a director who imparts knowledge.
 He is a co-researcher, an observer, and a guide.

-3. The Third Teacher – Environment : This is the physical space – interior or exterior – that actively participates in learning through its design.
+3. Third teacher - environment: It is a physical space - interior or exterior - that actively participates in learning through its design.

 The result: the environment is not just a pretty decoration.
-It is an active agent that has “subjectivity” and “talks” to the child, offering him exploration and establishing social connections.
-This approach is based on social constructivism, where knowledge is created in a complex network of interactions – not only between people, but also between children and space.
+It is an active agent that has "subjectivity" and "talks" to the child, offering him exploration and the establishment of social connections.
+This approach is based on social constructivism, where knowledge is created in a complex network of interactions - not only between people, but also between children and space.

 2. School as City: Secrets of Architecture